...Baby One More Time (album): Singles

 In May 1999, Max Martin and Spears went to the Battery Studios in New York City to re-record the vocals of "(You Drive Me) Crazy", for a reproduced version subtitled "The Stop!
 Remix", which was going to be included on the original motion picture soundtrack for the film Drive Me Crazy (1999).
 The remix was subsequently released as the third single from ...Baby One More Time on August 24.
-It features the addition of a stanza in which Spears yells "Stop!", then all sound cutting out, followed by a transition, while omitting the lines "Lovin' you mean so much more, more than anything I ever loved before".
+It features the addition of a stanza in which Spears yells "Stop!", then all sound cutting out, followed by a transition, while omitting the lines "Lovin' you means so much more, more than anything I ever felt before".
 The video was directed by Nigel Dick, and featured actors Melissa Joan Hart and Adrian Grenier.

 "Born to Make You Happy" was released as the fourth and final European single from ...Baby One More Time on December 6, 1999, to a mixed critical reception.
 A commercial success, it peaked within the top five in 11 countries and atop the UK Singles Chart.
 Its accompanying music video was directed by Bille Woodruff, and choreographed by Wade Robson.
 Despite its success in Europe, the song was never released as a single in the US.

 "From the Bottom of My Broken Heart" was released as the fourth and final North American and Oceanian single from ...Baby One More Time on December 14, 1999.
 The song received mixed critical reviews, which branded it a classic hit and competent single, despite considering it an unremarkable song referring only to kissing.
 It achieved moderate commercial success, peaking at number 14 on the US Billboard Hot 100.
 In Oceania, it peaked at number 37 in Australia and number 23 in New Zealand.
 It was certified platinum by the Recording Industry Association of America (RIAA) on March 28, 2000.
 The song's accompanying music video, directed by Gregory Dark, was released on December 17, 1999.
 It elicited controversy due to the fact that Dark had previously directed pornographic films.